SMLC-NYSBC/TARDIS/README.md

                                   cloud into smaller patches with overlap.
                                   [default: 1000]

-  -ap, --amira_prefix TEXT        If dir/amira foldr exist, TARDIS will search
+  -ap, --amira_prefix TEXT        If dir/amira folder exists, TARDIS will search
-                                  for files with given prefix (e.g.
+                                  for files with a given prefix (e.g. file_name.CorrelationLines.am).
-                                  file_name.CorrelationLines.am).
 If the
-                                  correct file is found, TARDIS will use its instance segmentation with ZiB Amira
+                                  the correct file is found, TARDIS will use its instance segmentation with ZiB Amira
                                   prediction, and output additional file
                                   called file_name_AmiraCompare.am.